Chanakya: Learning Runtime Decisions for Adaptive Real-Time Perception

 considering accuracy via $\phi$ and latency via $\xi$ separately.
 However, hyperparameter $\lambda$ for this additive reward is globally inconsistent (i.e. changes depending on intrinsic/extrinsic context) which doesn't work for large datasets.
 In our experiments we observed that controller collapsed to predict a single configuration when rewards of this form were provided (depending on $\lambda$), and did not learn.

-Our rewards optimize accuracy and latency simultaneously.
+Now, consider the streaming perception setup described in Section~\ref{sec:sap}.
+Deriving from this paradigm, our rewards optimize accuracy and latency simultaneously.
 Intuitively, reward $R$ compares the model output with a ground truth stream of the actual world state.
 Assume algorithm $f$ is governed by policy $\pi$ receives observation $O_{x}$, controller performs action $a_{x}$ at time $t_{x}$ to configure $f$ and another observation $O_{y}$ with action $a_{y}$ is taken at $t_{y}$ ($t_{y} > t_{x}$).
 We propose a reward,

 where $L$ is an arbitrary single frame loss.
-Intuitively, the reward for action $a_{x}$ is streaming accuracy obtained for a stream sequence segment until a new action $a_{y}$ \textit{is taken in the future} and $\varphi$ (defined in Section~\ref{sec:sap}) ensures only real-time results are accounted for.
+Intuitively, the reward for action $a_{x}$ is streaming accuracy obtained for a stream sequence segment until a new action $a_{y}$ \textit{is taken in the future} and $\varphi$ ensures only real-time results are accounted for.
 Reward $R(t_{x}, t_{y})$ ensures learned controller implicitly considers real-time constraints and accuracy of the decision $a_{x}$, not assuming any properties of the algorithm $f$ or loss $L$.
 Thus, it can applied to other perception tasks.

 While~\cite{li2020towards} defined $L_{streaming} = L(\{y_{t_{k}}, \hat{y}_{\varphi({t_{k}})}\}^{N}_{k=0})$ and corresponds to $R(0, T)$ (Loss over N observations from a video stream of length T), $L_{streaming}$ was employed to characterize performance of $f$ on the sensor stream.
-Directly employing it as reward made training the controller sample-inefficient, and did not converge before we exhausted our training budget.
+Directly employing it as reward made training the controller sample-inefficient, and did not converge before we exhausted our training budget (of 10 epochs).